os2loop/profile/README.md

 `/admin/config/search/search_api` and delete the default search index (the one named “Default node index”) which is not used by Loop.

+###### Showing the search block

+By default, the search block is displayed on all pages, but this can be changed in the Loop theme settings (`/admin/appearance/settings/loop`) under “Content search”.

 ##### Miscellaneous

 * [Loop post wysiwyg (loop_post_wysiwyg)](modules/loop_post_wysiwyg/README.md):